Olster1/minecraft_clone/README.md

 - [ ] Water generation with alpha
 - [ ] Day & Night cycle
 - [ ] Skeletal Animation of player & mobs
+- [ ] Ambient Occulsion of blocks
+- [ ] Release game on itch.io as professional as possible - just exe & asset bundle

 ## WHY's
 - [x] Fun & Challenging to program